 #4 Hot soak the dishes

-Leaving dishes to hot soak for 15 minutes before cleaning is another practical way to reduce the need to scrub your dishes after cooking.
+Leaving dishes to hot soak for 15 minutes before cleaning is another practical household cleaning hack to reduce the need to scrub your dishes after cooking.
 Once you have finished cooking, leave all of your kitchen utensils to soak while you eat.
 Once you’re ready to clean up after your meal, clean the pots, pans and kitchen utensils first, then leave the rest of your dishes from your meal to soak and come back to them later.

 #5 Steam clean the microwave

 Place a bowl of water in the microwave and heat for three or four minutes.
 Leave in the microwave for another several minutes to allow the steam from the boiling water to fill the microwave.
 Spray an antibacterial or bleach kitchen cleaning product into the microwave and let this soak with the hot water.
 Once the grime has been loosened, wipe away the dirt with a clean cloth.
 This simple cleaning hack means you don’t have to over-exert yourself trying to scrub, which can often happen with those stubborn stains.

 #6 Let the products do the work